 the recently deceased

 Shelia Dickman, Patricia Wulf

 and the sick

-Bill Anderson, Carol Betts, Gloria Bucek, Adelaide Buenafe, Hannah Butler, Marge Buttice, Jack & Delores Cappozzo, Irving Chambers, Rosario Chi, Nona Cotrell, Justine Daniel, Les Easter, Jane Fagan, Marlene Franzese, Irene Gehrke, Katie Hofkamp, Corky Johnson, Evalena Jones, Mary Elizabeth Jones, Barb Jostes, Kim Kahl, Kathy Kent, Marion & Rita King, Irene & Robert Kucharski, Theresa Kukosh, Ed & Linda Ladewski, Dorothy Lassa, Betty Maciukenas, Mickey May-Taylor, Dennis & Allison McGlone, Marge Neel, Judy Philip, John Pirelli, Phil Pursley, Kameryn Raspberry, Donald Recupido, LaCora Rodgers, Dawn Rowe, Jovita Sanchez, Liddie Sanders, Elizabeth Scampini, Chuck & Mary Seputis, Mary Slayton, Terese Styczynski, Mara Subasic, Diane Sutkowski, Carol Targia, Margaret Thorne
+Bill Anderson, Carol Betts, Gloria Bucek, Adelaide Buenafe, Hannah Butler, Marge Buttice, Jack & Delores Cappozzo, Irving Chambers, Rosario Chi, Nona Cotrell, Justine Daniel, Kyle Davis, Les Easter, Jane Fagan, Marlene Franzese, Irene Gehrke, Katie Hofkamp, Corky Johnson, Evalena Jones, Mary Elizabeth Jones, Barb Jostes, Kim Kahl, Kathy Kent, Marion & Rita King, Irene & Robert Kucharski, Theresa Kukosh, Ed & Linda Ladewski, Dorothy Lassa, Betty Maciukenas, Mickey May-Taylor, Dennis & Allison McGlone, Marge Neel, Judy Philip, John Pirelli, Phil Pursley, Kameryn Raspberry, Donald Recupido, LaCora Rodgers, Dawn Rowe, Jovita Sanchez, Liddie Sanders, Elizabeth Scampini, Chuck & Mary Seputis, Mary Slayton, Terese Styczynski, Mara Subasic, Diane Sutkowski, Carol Targia, Margaret Thorne

 A liturgical Ministers Schedules are cancelled until further NOTICE!!!

 Eucharistic Adoration First Friday of every month, (except holidays) from 9:00 AM until 1:00 PM.
 Adoration is subject to cancellation due to extreme weather conditions.